CODE OF BUSINESS CONDUCT

 Using company assets and funds

-Economical assets include cash and other financial assets, as well as other items such as the Economical name and all of Economical individual company names, information and data held or sent on company computers, supplies, equipment, telephones, computer resources, company cars, and company credit cards.
+Economical’s assets include cash and other financial assets, as well as other items such as Economical’s name and all of Economical’s individual company names, information and data held or sent on company computers, supplies, equipment, telephones, computer resources, company cars and company credit cards.

-We must comply with Economical expense policies and safeguard all Economical assets from loss, theft, carelessness, misuse or waste.
+Employees must comply with Economical’s policies and safeguard all Economical assets from loss, theft, carelessness, misuse or waste.

-Each member company of Economical, and all individuals acting on our behalf, must obey the laws and regulations governing our businesses, as well as the policies and guidelines established by Economical.
+Each member company of Economical, and all individuals acting on its behalf, must obey the laws and regulations governing its businesses, as well as the policies and guidelines established by Economical.
 The insurance industry is subject to complex and changing laws and regulations.
-Such laws may vary among the provinces in which we do business.
-In order to avoid inadvertent and unintentional breaches, we should seek clarification with our leaders about the application or meaning of any legal requirement.
+Such laws may vary among the provinces in which Economical does business.
+In order to avoid inadvertent and unintentional breaches, employees should seek clarification with their leaders about the application or meaning of any legal requirement.

-This also includes Economical information security policies and the guiding principles for our conduct as articulated further in The Code.
-Included in this provision is compliance to all computer software copyright laws and corporate procedures relating to the use of software and equipment.
+This also includes Economical’s information security policies and the guiding principles for the conduct of Economical and its employees as articulated further in The Code.
+Included in this provision is compliance with all computer software copyright laws and corporate procedures relating to the use of software and equipment.
 The following sections discuss these compliance requirements in greater detail.

 Complying with antitrust and competition laws

-As employees of Economical, we must avoid all actions that reasonably could be construed as being anti-competitive, monopolistic or otherwise contrary to laws governing competitive practices in the marketplace.
+Economical employees must avoid all actions that reasonably could be construed as being anti-competitive, monopolistic, or otherwise contrary to laws governing competitive practices in the marketplace.
 The federal government has enacted “antitrust” or “competition” laws designed to ensure that markets for goods and services operate competitively and efficiently.
-The goal of these laws is to ensure that customers enjoy the benefit of open competition among our suppliers, and that sellers similarly benefit from competition among our purchasers.
-Violations of these laws can lead to substantial civil and criminal liability for Economical as well as for each of us.
+The goal of these laws is to ensure that customers enjoy the benefit of open competition among Economical’s suppliers, and that sellers similarly benefit from competition among its purchasers.
+Violations of these laws can lead to substantial civil and criminal liability for Economical and its employees.